conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 ## Plain Auth Example

-Connect to a local cluster with no auth/encryption, for example a local development Kafka
+Connect to a local cluster with no auth/encryption, for example a local development Kafka.

 <Tabs>
 <TabItem value="YAML  File" label="YAML File">